jasonatoledo/R_MechaCar_Statistical_Analysis/README.md

 - What is the null hypothesis or alternative hypothesis?

+The null hypothesis would be that the car manufacturer (MechaCar) vs competition does not make a difference for used vehicles' maintenance costs.
+The alternative hypothesis would be that the manufacturer does indeed make a difference on maintenance costs for used vehicles.

 - What statistical test would you use to test the hypothesis?
 And why?

 I would test multiple linear regression to understand how much the dependent variable is affected by independent variables